explorablelabs/science-cms/README.md

 The template is based on small, content-agnostic partials that can be mixed and matched.
 The new partials are for molecule drawing and charts.
 The pre-built pages showcase just a few of the possible combinations.
 Refer to the `site/layouts/partials` folder for all available partials.

 Use Hugo’s `dict` functionality to feed content into partials and avoid repeating yourself and creating discrepancies.

+All of the coffee-related content on this site is from Netlify's original CMS demo, and remains here as humorous placeholder content.

 ## CSS